VastLaugh/datapath-RGBeasy-Archive/README.md

 I have included both Build 1 and Build 2 binaries in the bin folder.
 Note that these are not compiled from the source code in this archive.

 Build 1 was available on <a href="http://r3.fyi/">R³.
-RGB Retro Resource</a> and their discord server.
+RGB Retro Resource</a> and their discord server, which is also where these source files was found.

 Build 2 i had a personal backup of.